zoom/videosdk-macos-uikit-quickstart/README.md

-# Zoom VideoSDK iOS Cocoa Demo
+# Zoom VideoSDK macOS Cocoa Demo

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms/).